 "Pact" was supported by the council, and launched on December 8th by Gerry Boland in King House, Boyle.

 My next book "SILVER SPOON" is coming out with Salmon Press in APRIL 2020.

-2021: Winner of inaugual Comórtas Filíochta Chultúrlann McAdam Ó Fiaich competition, with a poem translated to Irish by Olly Lenihan, and shortlisted for a second poem translated by Rossa O'Snodaigh
+2020: Winner of inaugural Comórtas Filíochta Chultúrlann McAdam Ó Fiaich competition, with a poem translated to Irish by Olly Lenihan, and shortlisted for a second poem translated by Rossa O'Snodaigh

 2020: short-listed for Doolin Writers Weekend poetry competition